What Is PSTN?

 PSTN Alternatives

-PSTN systems offer a handful of features but aren’t particularly optimal for use in a business setting.
-It costs a lot and runs on old technology, both big red flags for faster and more efficient communication.
-On top, PSTN phone networks transmit limited data types.
+The PSTN system offers a handful of features but isn’t particularly optimal for use in a business environment.
+It costs a lot and relies on outdated technology, both big red flags for faster and more efficient communication.
+Additionally, PSTN telephone networks transmit limited types of data.

-Voice over Internet Protocol (VoIP) is another modern, more advanced, and reliable alternative to the PSTN.
+Voice over Internet Protocol is a modern, more advanced, and reliable alternative to the PSTN.
 It’s also known as IP telephony, broadband telephony, or internet telephony, but means the same thing: your voice transmitted through the internet — voice over IP.

 VoIP works for all types of calls, data transfers, and more.
 The PSTN uses circuit switching to connect calls.
 Business phone systems use digital packet switching.
 Digital switching is more efficient than circuit switching because data is sent and received as needed.
 A permanent connection isn’t maintained for the entire duration of the call.

 Plus, VoIP systems don’t use dedicated lines.
 Instead, the data packets use routers and the internet.
-Each data packet travels through the least congested and shortest path that PSTNs aren’t smart enough to do.
+Each data packet travels through the least congested and shortest path that publicly switched telephone networks aren’t smart enough to do.

 Because packet switching is efficient and cost-effective, businesses now widely use VoIP.